czlee/jadeite/README.md

 - **Log enough information to rerun the same experiment.**

   This includes the Git commit hash, whether any files were changed, timestamps and the command used to invoke the experiment.
 This might seem like it contains redundant information, but sometimes argument definitions change, so it can be hard to be sure _exactly_ how an experiment was started with older code.

+### Why is this repository called "jadeite"?

+I named my PhD project repositories after arbitrarily chosen gemstones following the letters of the alphabet.
+This is the tenth such repository, so it got a name starting with "J".
+The results repository, [kyanite](https://github.com/czlee/kyanite), is the eleventh.